othercriteria/vibectl/examples/k8s-sandbox/chaos-monkey/STRUCTURE.md

    - Monitors pod status across namespaces
    - Provides regular status reports with colored indicators
    - Tracks service availability history and response times

+5. **Overseer Container**: Provides dashboard and coordination
+   - Web-based UI for monitoring the simulation in real-time
+   - Aggregates data from poller for service availability metrics
+   - Follows logs from both red and blue agents
+   - Calculates and displays uptime metrics
+   - Maintains persistent record of service health
+   - Exposes a web interface on port 8080

 ## Unified Agent Architecture